 The Electric Chairs series experimented with color and composition.
 Warhol’s original 1964 Electric Chair image was cropped to bring the electric chair into the foreground of the picture.
-Each print in the portfolio was copied and enhanced with different contrasting bold colors, such as pink, yellow and blue.
-The reproduced electric chair in color transforms a press photograph into chic Pop Art (a practice also seen in Warhol’s Campbell’s Soup and Ads series).
+Each print in this portfolio was copied and enhanced with different contrasting bold colors, such as pink, yellow and blue, transforming an ordinary press photograph into chic Pop Art (a practice also seen in Warhol’s Campbell’s Soup and Ads series).
 The vibrant colors are also reminiscent of media advertisements.

-As a Pop Artist, Warhol used mass production techniques and widespread imagery in his Electric Chair series.
-The commercial process of screenprinting reflects Warhol’s fascination with mechanical reproduction in society.
+As a Pop Artist, Warhol used mass production techniques and widespread imagery in his Electric Chair series, reflecting a fascination with consumer society.
 The repeated electric chairs allude to the proliferation of tragic imagery in the media, including news of assassinations, executions, and reports of violent deaths.
 Disseminated photographs of tragedy stricken celebrities became source material for Warhol’s Marilyn Monroe, Jacqueline Kennedy and Elizabeth Taylor portraits.
 The Electric Chairs portfolio comments on how the mass circulation of graphic imagery desensitizes the public to violence.
 In an interview, Warhol stated, “When you see a gruesome picture over and over again, it doesn’t really have an affect.”
 (G.R.
 Swenson, ‘“What is Pop Art?”
 Interviews with Eight Painters,’ Art News, November 1963, p.60-63).